Hello World in Strawberry Fields

 # sf.store_account("YOUR_API_KEY")

-# Your program here - limited to GBS-compatible circuits
+# Your program here - limited to circuits the device supports

 # result = eng.run(prog, shots=100)

-Borealis utilizes time-multiplexed photonic loops containing 216 squeezed modes.
-Xanadu demonstrated in 2022 that sampling the output on Borealis takes seconds, a performance vastly superior to the estimated 9,000 years required for the same problem using classical supercomputers.
+Borealis utilized time-multiplexed photonic loops containing 216 squeezed modes.
+Xanadu demonstrated in 2022 that Borealis could draw a sample in tens of microseconds, a performance vastly superior to the estimated 9,000 years required for the same problem using classical supercomputers.

 For further exploration, users can consult the Strawberry Fields documentation.
 To explore differentiable quantum programming and quantum machine learning, PennyLane, also from Xanadu, is available.
 The GBS applications library provides tools for graph optimization, molecular vibrational spectra, and point process sampling.
 Finally, the pip install thewalrus command installs Xanadu’s library for handling hafnians and Gaussian boson sampling mathematics.